-- Check for proper operation of the entrance door. - Check steps; clean them if there is any substance that makes them slippery, which makes vehicle entry/exit hazardous. - Check that emergency exit windows can be opened then close all windows securely. - Verify proper operation of windshield wiper/ washer. - Adjust and clean mirrors for adequate rear view vision. - Start engine and check for proper operation of all gauges and indicator lights. - Check for proper operation of electric and air horns and back-up alarm. - Perform a brake test.
+- Check for proper operation of the entrance door. - Check steps; clean them if there is any substance that makes them slippery, which makes coach entry/exit hazardous. - Check that emergency exit windows and roof escape hatches can be opened then close all windows and hatches securely. - Verify proper operation of windshield wiper/ washer. - Adjust and clean mirrors for adequate rear view vision. - Start engine and check for proper operation of all gauges and indicator lights. - Check for proper operation of electric horns and back-up alarm.

+Perform a brake test.
 Check both primary and secondary pressure gauges.